alexr123456/TFA-Bullet-Ballistics/README.md

 ```lua
 SWEP.Base = "tfa_ballistic_base"
 ```
-2. Setup the bullet velocity ( This defaults to 500 )
+2. Setup the bullet velocity
 ```lua
 SWEP.Primary.Velocity = 760 // Velocity in Meters
 ```

+# Bugs
+1. Aimcone doesn't do anything
+2. Firing at feet causes bullet to go through surface

+Pleas report other bugs in issues if possible.